datagrok-ai/public/help/datagrok/navigation/navigation.md

 ```

 Datagrok supports a variety of [data-related tasks](../datagrok.md), with its
 interface adapting to the specific data or task at hand.
-For example, the interface for
+For example, the
-the analysis of tabular data resembles Excel, the navigation interface resembles
+interface for analyzing tabular data resembles Excel, the navigation interface
-File Explorer, and apps or plugins can introduce custom interfaces.
+resembles File Explorer, and apps or plugins can introduce custom interfaces.

 Yet, despite this variety, the UI consistently includes several key elements: